-In my most recent article for CommPRO.biz “Why Our Judgment May Fail Us in a Crisis, And What Communicators Can Do About It,” I address a conundrum: Why is it that very smart communications people and executives do things that many would consider not so smart?
+In an article for CommPRO.biz “Why Our Judgment May Fail Us in a Crisis, And What Communicators Can Do About It,” I address a conundrum: Why is it that very smart communications people and executives do things that many would consider not so smart?

 Let’s consider the United Airlines debacle.
 Blame the passenger?
 That was never going to work.

 Some have described this and the handling of other crises as a systematic failure of leadership.
 This makes this simply about people.
 This is too simple.

 In the cauldron of a crisis there’s a lot that comes into play.
 Corporate ego, organizational structure, the relationship between the CEO and Chief Communications Officer and the pressure on both that their jobs could be on the line.